-Way back in 2019 I jokingly published a “3 Reasons To Skip: Netflix” and downgraded my subscription to the lowest it could possibly go.
-I haven’t touched the service again since then, until I need a review for this week and my latest batch of blurays wound up delayed.
+Way back in 2019 I jokingly published a 3 Reasons To Skip: Netflix.
+I haven’t touched the service again since then, until I needed a review for this week and my latest batch of blurays wound up delayed.
 Mournfully, I fired up Netflix and picked out a show.
 Then I picked another one because the first was incomplete, which led us to Dragon Pilot.

 And you know what?
 I found a whole slew of new reasons to despise Netflix.

 All my old complaints remain relevant.
 Their library is incoherent, incomplete, and lacks any kind of meaningful synergy.
 In the wake of watching of Dragon Pilot I received spam mails with recommendations, which suggested anything from Tokyo Ghoul to random karate movies.
 Their content is mislabeled and mistranslated, what little anime it offers frequently lacks bonus content or follow-up seasons, and all of this you have to find out while navigating the most horrendous UI imaginable.

 For anime fans, it was horrible value for the money it cost to maintain a subscription.
 Nowadays… it’s even less value!